 - 1 tsp Honey

-For Garnish: Sliced Scallions, Microgreens, Fresh Thyme
+- Optional Garnishes: Sliced Scallions, Microgreens, Fresh Thyme

 Instructions

-- Cook: Cover the slow cooker and cook on LOW for 6-7 hours, or until the pork is fork tender and falls apart easily.
+- Slow Cook: Cover the slow cooker and cook on LOW for 6-7 hours, or until the pork is fork tender and falls apart easily.

 Notes

-- While I prefer to make my own seasoning, you can use prepackaged.
+- Jerk Seasonings: While I prefer to make my own seasoning, you can use prepackaged.
 If using store-bought recommend either the brands Walkerswood or Grace wet Jerk Seasoning which has a paste-like consistency.
 If using a paste or marinade jerk seasoning, omit using the neutral oil.
 For recipe to homemade jerk seasoning click HERE.

-- If you don’t like a lot of heat, use 1 jalapeno pepper.
+- Spicy Heat Level: If you don’t like a lot of heat, use 1 jalapeno pepper.
 Make sure you remove the seeds and ribs from the pepper before proceeding with the recipe instructions.
 If you like mild heat, use 2 jalapenos and leave the seeds in the pepper.
 If you like medium heat, try using a habanero pepper, you can either discard the seeds for a mild to medium heat or leave the seeds for a spicier medium heat.
 If you like things spicy, use 2 habanero peppers.

 Nutrition

 ©No Spoon Necessary.
-All images and content are copyright protected.
+All images and content are under copyright protection.
 Please do not use any images without prior permission.
-Please do not republish this recipe without prior consent.
+Kindly, do not publish this recipe without prior consent.
 If you want to reference this recipe, please do so by linking directly to this post.

 Can this be made in an instapot for a shorter period of time